w3c/wai-curricula/content/designer/navigation-design.md

 * Practical &mdash; Give students a website and ask them to provide multiple ways to navigate across the website.
 Assess how students identify and design the different user experiences for site navigation, including search functionalities, breadcrumb trails, and site maps.
 * Practical &mdash; Give students a website and ask them to provide descriptive titles that identify each of the pages.
 Assess how students provide clear and descriptive page titles.
-* Practical &mdash; Give students an interface with excessive use of navigational components and ask them to determine which of these navigational components are necessary and which should be removed.
-Assess how students select navigational components to avoid distraction and unnecessary noise.

 {% include excol.html type="end" %}